-Looking for the best vegan salad dressing recipes to elevate your salad game to the next level?
+Looking for the tastiest vegan salad dressings to take your salad game to the next level?
 Do you love bold flavors?
 Then you will love this list.

-In this article, I've gathered some of the most delicious and easy-to-make dressings to satisfy your taste buds and nourish your body.
+I've gathered some of the most delicious and easy-to-make dressings to satisfy your taste buds.

 These curated recipes are a combination of Plant Based Folk recipes and from other recipe developers.